LinuxArchitects/hubot-scripts/src/aladhan/README.md

   feel free to write adan as you whish
   ex:
 ###  English:
-  hubot search (adhan Or athan Or adan Or ladan)  in Paris France hubot (adhan Or athan Or adan Or ladan) Paris France hubot search (adhan Or athan Or adan Or ladan) Dubai AE hubot search in Dubai AE
+  hubot search adhan in Paris France hubot (adhan Or athan Or adan Or ladan)  in Paris France hubot (adhan Or athan Or adan Or ladan) Paris France hubot search (adhan Or athan Or adan Or ladan) Dubai AE hubot search in Dubai AE